Frequently Asked Questions

 Your credit card will be charged as soon as your order is accepted and processed.

+We are currently covering Paintcare fees on behalf of our customers.
 Eight States and the District of Columbia have paint stewardship laws that mandate paint recycling programs (CA, CO, CT, DC, ME, MN, OR, RI, VT).
 PaintCare makes it easy for you to drop off leftover or unwanted paint to be recycled in compliance with these laws.
-For paint orders shipped to any of the PaintCare states, you will be charged an additional fee between $0.75 and $0.99 per gallon.
+For paint orders shipped to any of the PaintCare states, a fee between $0.75 and $0.99 per gallon must be assessed and applied to the wholesale price.
 These fees fund the collection, transportation, recycling, and safe disposal of paint in the state.
 These fees may change in the future.
 For more information on PaintCare states and fees, please visit the PaintCare site here.
 To find a drop-off site near you, please use the PaintCare Site Locator here.

 We accept Visa, MasterCard, American Express, JCB, Discover, and Diners Club credit cards or debit cards.
 Unfortunately, we cannot accept checks or money orders.